lpsinger/userguide/technical.rst

   * Python >= 3.5
   * pygcn_ for connecting to GCN (alternatives: comet_)
-  * requests_ for easy HTTP downloads in Python (many alternatives in the :mod:`urllib` module from the Python standard library)
   * astropy-healpix_ for decoding HEALPix coordinates (alternatives: DS9_,
     Aladin_, `official C/C++/Fortran/Java/IDL HEALPix bindings`_)
-  * astropy_ version 1.0.1 or newer (optional, for computing observability windows, etc.)
-  * numpy_ and matplotlib_, popular math and plotting packages for Python

 If you are on a Mac and use the MacPorts_ package manager, you can install all of the above with the following command::